kwiksher/kwik5tmplt/doc/src/get_started/_index.md

     > TODO kwikconfig.json will be created in the selected folder.

-1. Double Click the one of .psd in the list to make it open
+1. Double Click the one of .psd in the list to open for editing.

     <img src="./img/2022-07-02-20-44-38.png" width="600">